 Artist in Residence:

-Artists/practitioners with different specialisms will provide children with a range of complimentary creative opportunities, while encouraging children to interact with the materials and their surroundings.
+Our fully trained and qualified creative practitioners provide children with a range of complimentary creative opportunities, while encouraging children to interact with the materials and their surroundings.
 A focus will be on imaginative play, where children can create mini performances, dens, vehicles and games.
 The artists will ‘suggest’ how to start engaging as opposed to actually leading formal games, allowing children to take greater control of the process.

 “Impact Arts has made a very positive impact on the young people’s future outcomes.
 We have been most impressed with the therapist who has provided a first class service.” – Head Teacher